abdel792/dayOfTheWeek/readme.md

 ## Notes ##

 *	 You can close these dialogs just by pressing Escape.
-*	 You can assign a shortcut to open these dialogs in "Input gestures" menu and, more precisely, in the "Day of the week" category.
+*	 You can assign a shortcut to open these dialogs in "Input gestures" menu and, more precisely, in the "Day of the week" category.;
+*	 If you use NVDA 2018.2 or higher, you'll find only one item in the tool menu for searching your day, the add-on settings will be in the NVDA settings panel.

+## Changes for 6.0 ##
+*	 added the addon settings to the NVDA settings panel for NVDA 2018.2 and higher;
+*	 Moved the item  for  searching a day to the tools menu;
+*	 Added the backward compatibility of the add-on with the NVDA versions that preceded 2018.2, which included the settings panel.

 ## Changes for 5.0 ##
 *	 Added the compatibility of the add-on with wxPython 4.0 and Python3;